-The Ben E. Owens Cancer Treatment Center is the first facility of its kind in the region, brought to Jonesboro by St. Bernards in response to a need recognized in the community—the need for state-of-the-art cancer care right here at home.
+The Cancer Center is the first facility of its kind in the region, brought to Jonesboro, Arkansas by St. Bernards in response to a need recognized in the community—the need for state-of-the-art cancer care right here at home.

 In order to build the area’s first cancer treatment center, generous individuals, businesses and groups were called upon to support a capital campaign led by the St. Bernards Development Foundation.

-As one of our four Centers of Excellence, the Ben E. Owens Cancer Treatment Center is committed to using the most innovative procedures and technology to diagnose, treat and prevent cancer.
+As one of our four Centers of Excellence, the St. Bernards Cancer Center is committed to using the most innovative procedures and technology to diagnose, treat and prevent cancer.

 The Cancer Navigation Team can help you by: